Identifying the host of compact binary mergers: Method

-To quantify the probability that at least one identified galaxy is a random association, we generate a mock galaxy catalog uniformly distributed in comoving volume assuming a fiducial $\Lambda {\rm CDM}$ cosmology (see Sec. \ref{sec:localization}).
-We then randomly select $N_g$ galaxies within the localization volume of the GW events 500 times and record how often at least one of the $N_g$ galaxies satisfies the condition in Sec. \ref{sec:H0consistency}.
+\textbf{{\em Random association.---}} To quantify the probability that at least one identified galaxy is a random association, we generate a mock galaxy catalog uniformly distributed in comoving volume assuming the fiducial $\Lambda {\rm CDM}$ cosmology defined above.
+We then randomly select $N_g$ galaxies within the localization volume of the GW events 500 times and record how often at least one of the $N_g$ galaxies satisfies the condition described above.

 We note that the galaxy number density $\rho_g$ assumed for this mock catalog does not affect the results, as long as the total number of galaxies within the localization volume is significantly larger than $N_g$ so that the location of the galaxies is randomly distributed.
 We also note that it is unnecessary to generate a more realistic galaxy catalog with large-scale structure for this test.
 This is because the location of the large-scale structure would be random over the 500 realizations, and therefore, lead to the same fraction of random associations as those from a uniform catalog.